 People take a lot of pride in their purchases, especially expensive, luxury, infrequent purchases like purchasing a diamond engagement ring or other fine jewelry.
 This is why many have “their jeweler,” someone you can trust based on years, sometimes decades of interactions and purchases from which you draw positive memories.

-The approximate number of stones that an accredited Gemologist is into the thousands, thus you’ll find that Gemologists are both willing and able to dive deep into the importance of any and all technical aspects pertaining to the 4Cs of diamonds.
-Let’s be honest, who better to learn from than a person who took their passion, dedication, and skill set to become a Graduate Gemologist?
-Not only is this education coming from hands-on experience, but also from decades of educational materials from the creators of the 4Cs of diamonds.”
+The approximate number of stones that an accredited Gemologist views, assesses, and trains with throughout their program period is into the thousands.
+Thus, you’ll find that most Gemologists are both willing and able to dive deep into the importance of any and all technical aspects pertaining to the 4Cs of diamonds.
+Let’s be honest, who better to learn from than a person who took their passion, dedication, and tremendous skill set to become a Graduate Gemologist?
+Not only is this education coming from hands on experience, but also from decades of educational materials from pioneers of the study of Gemology, including those who even founded the “4Cs of diamonds.”

 By consulting with an experienced Gemologist, you’ll be able to better understand the nuances associated with the 4Cs and how the different combinations of 4Cs lend themselves to truly unique value propositions that fit your tastes and engagement ring shopping goals.